Lou Cella’s Triple Option Football Camp System has helped schools from all over the country achieve significant and immediate success.

 The following are testimonials from past clients who enthusiastically recommend Lou Cella’s services:

 In 2010, Timmonsville HS (SC) was running the Spread Offense and finished the 2010 season with a 1-9 record.

-After running a 2011 Flexbone Association Football Camp, Timmonsville went to the South Carolina Class A State Semifinals and with a roster of 21 players.
+In 2011, after running a camp with Lou Cella as Camp Director, Timmonsville went to the South Carolina Class A State Semifinals and with a roster of 21 players.